brightcove/player-loader-webpack-plugin/README.md

 1. If everything succeeds, wait for the web server to start then open `http://localhost:9999/` in the browser.

 ## Options

+### `prependTo`
+* *Type:* `array|string`

+By default we prepend the player to all files with a `.js` extension that are listed as an output.
+If you only want to prepend to certain files pass an array or string along with the `filename` of the files you want to prepend the player to.

 ### `accountId`
 * **REQUIRED**
 * *Type:* `string` | `number`